The Central Powers include Germany, Austria-Hungary, the Ottoman Empire and Bulgaria.

 The Treaty of Versailles ended the state of war between Germany and the Entente Powers.
 Historians believe the harsh reparations and limitations the Treaty of Versailles put on Germany paved the way for Hitler, the Nazi party and World War 2 just 21 years later.

 The 1918 influenza pandemic, also called the Spanish flu, broke out during World War 1.
-It’s believed the transporting of troops help further spread this H1N1 influenza strain across the globe.
+It’s believed the transporting of troops helped further spread this H1N1 influenza strain across the globe.